tbrowder/Date-Event/README.md

         # A default event is normally set on a certain date.
         # Many holidays are an exception in that they are calculated
-        # based on on or more date criteria or conversion
+        # based on one or more date criteria or conversion
         # from another calendar (e.g., from Jewish to Gregorian).
         has Bool $.is-calculated = False;
     }

+    #= Enable the user to change the attribute
     method is-calc {
         $!is-calculated = True
     }